cjratcliff/ml-compiled/docs/modelling_uncertainty.rst

 This could be:

 * The Gaussian distribution.
 This only requires two parameters but may be over-simplifying if there aren't strong theoretical reasons to believe the distribution ought to be Gaussian or at least unimodal.
 * A `categorical distribution <https://ml-compiled.readthedocs.io/en/latest/probability.html#categorical>`_.
 This option allows a great degree of flexibility but requires a relatively large number of parameters.
-It also makes learning harder since the model has to learn for itself that the 14th category is numerically close to the 13th and 15th, for example (`Salimans et al., 2017 <https://arxiv.org/pdf/1701.05517.pdf>`_).
+It also makes learning harder since the model has to learn for itself that the 14th category is numerically close to the 13th and 15th (`Salimans et al., 2017 <https://arxiv.org/pdf/1701.05517.pdf>`_).
 * A `mixture model <https://ml-compiled.readthedocs.io/en/latest/density_estimation.html#mixture-model>`_.
 If the number of mixtures is chosen well this can represent a good middle ground between descriptiveness and efficiency.

 Here is an example in full, using the normal distribution: